LSWR 348 class: Adams' improvements

-Despite their use of lighter and slower trains, the repair bills for the class continued to be unacceptably high and so Adams decided to rebuild the entire class using new cylinders and his ’Jubilee class’ boiler.
-Eight of the class were so treated during 1888 and 1889 but this programme ceased when it was found to be more cost-effective to build new Jubilee locomotives.
+Despite their use on lighter and slower trains, the repair bills for the class continued to be unacceptably high and so Adams decided to rebuild the entire class using new cylinders and his ’Jubilee’ class boiler.
+Eight of the class were rebuilt in 1888 and 1889 but this programme ceased when it was found to be more cost-effective to build new ‘Jubilee’ locomotives.
 The un-rebuilt locomotives were withdrawn and scrapped between 1889 and 1898, and those that had been rebuilt between 1890 and 1905.
-The boilers from the latter group were salvaged and re-used on ’Jubilee class’, and T1 class locomotives.
+The boilers from the latter group were salvaged and re-used on ’Jubilee’ class, and T1 class locomotives.